North Geelong - Bell Park

 AreaSearch assessment indicates North Geelong - Bell Park faces employment challenges relative to the majority of Australian markets

-Employment growth over the past year was estimated at 2.3%.
-As of June 2025, 7904 residents are in work while the unemployment rate is 2.0% above Rest of Vic.'s rate of 3.8%, and workforce participation is broadly similar to Rest of Vic.'s 57.4%.
-Leading employment industries among residents comprise health care & social assistance, retail trade, and construction.
-The area shows particularly strong specialization in retail trade, with an employment share of 1.2 times the regional level.
+Workforce participation is similar to Rest of Vic.'s 57.4%.
+Employment among residents is concentrated in health care & social assistance, retail trade, and construction.
+The area has a particular employment specialization in retail trade with an employment share of 1.2 times the regional level.
+Agriculture, forestry & fishing has limited presence with 1.0% employment compared to 7.5% regionally.

 Frequently Asked Questions - Employment

-The employment landscape in North Geelong - Bell Park is dominated by several key sectors.
+The employment landscape in the North Geelong - Bell Park SA2 is dominated by several key sectors.
 The largest employers are health care & social assistance (16.8% of employment), retail trade (12.0%), and construction (11.7%).
 Other significant employers include education & training and manufacturing.

-The workforce participation rate in North Geelong - Bell Park is 56.8%, which represents the proportion of working-age residents who are either employed or actively seeking work.
+The workforce participation rate in the North Geelong - Bell Park SA2 is 56.8%, which represents the proportion of working-age residents who are either employed or actively seeking work.
 This moderate participation rate suggests some residents may face barriers to workforce entry.
 The local rate trailing the Rest of Vic. average of 57.4%, showing similar workforce dynamics to the broader region.

 Income